 The Plan has medical and professional support staff, qualified by training, experience and certification/licensure, as applicable, sufficient to conduct daily business in an orderly manner, including having member services staff directly available during business-hours for member services consultation, as determined through management and medical reviews.
 The Plan maintains sufficient clinical staff, available 24 hours a day, seven days a week (24/7), to handle emergency services and care inquiries.
-Although the Plan does not require authorization or notification for emergency or post-stabilization services, it maintains sufficient clinical and professional support staff during non-business hours, administered through Envolve PeopleCare Nurse Advice Line (EPC-NAL), a wholly-owned subsidiary of Centene Corp.
+Although the Plan does not require authorization or notification for emergency or post-stabilization services, it maintains sufficient clinical and professional support staff during non-business hours, administered through Envolve People Care Nurse Advice Line (EPC-NAL), a wholly-owned subsidiary of Centene Corp.
 Staffing ratios are determined based on membership and state contract requirements which may include, but is not limited to the following:

-Sr. Vice President, Medical Affairs (SVP, MA)/Medical Directors
+Sr. Vice President, Medical Affairs Chief Medical Officer (SVP, MACMO)/Medical Directors

-The SVP, MA oversees care management and is responsible for the proper authorization and provision of care benefits and services to members.
-The SVP, MA reports to the CEO, and is also significantly involved in the QI Program including grievance and appeals and is the Chair of the QI Committee.
-The SVP, MA is a full-time physician (32 hours/week) with an active, unencumbered Louisiana license in accordance with state laws and regulations and is not designated to serve in any other non-administrative position.
+As previously stated, Tthe SVP, MACMO oversees eare utilization management and is responsible for the proper authorization and provision of care benefits and services to members.
+The SVP, MACMO reports to the CEO, and is also significantly involved in the QI Program including grievance and appeals and is the Chair of the QI Committee.
+The SVP, MACMO is a full-time physician (32 hours/week) with an active, unencumbered Louisiana license in accordance with state laws and regulations and is not designated to serve in any other non-administrative position.